GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index.md

    ![Import the data action](images/4AImportDataActions.png "Import the data action")

-9. Select the GetInboundConversationDetailsForPickUp-Includes-Group-Check.custom.json file and associate it with the **GetConversationDetailsPublicAPI** integration that you created in the [Add a web services data actions integration](#add-a-web-services-data-actions-integration "Goes to the Add a web services data actions integration section") section, and then click **Import Action**.
+9. Select the GetInboundConversationDetailsForPickUp-Includes-Group-Check.custom.json file and associate it with the **GetConversationDetailsPublicAPI** integration that you created in the [Add two Genesys Cloud data action integrations](#add-two-genesys-cloud-data-action-integrations "Goes to the Add two Genesys Cloud data action integrations section") section, and then click **Import Action**.

    ![Import the Update Genesys Cloud User Presence data action](images/4BImportFindTeamsUserIdDataAction3.png "Import the Inbound Conversation Details data action")